 What YouTube lacks is the orchestra.
-The spacious and fashionably designed studio with the exalted and well-trained audience.
+The spacious and fashionably designed studio with an exalted and well-trained audience.
 The sidekick anchors with their own part and podium.
 All this machinery distinguished industrial TV from amateur video.
 The Broadway-scale glare was a decisive feature that divided an abstract Fallon with his millions of fans from an abstract PewDiePie with his billions of followers.

-Content is not the king, content is plentiful; budget is the king.
+Content is not the king, content is plentiful; the budget is the king.
 The cost of a show is the cost of entry.
 The coronavirus has cancelled the studio and equalized a TV star with a YouTube star.
 Without the Broadway glare and spangle, TV shows will dissolve in the amateur talents’ digital contest.
 It will ruin their ratings in months.
 Watching other people’s Zoom meetings is already boring.

 Kids, entertainment and discovery TV will not have a hard time, as long as they have a store of series and shows for several months.
 The most desperate fate is going to hit the sports channels.
 Just weeks ago, sports broadcasting was deemed to be the last resort for traditional TV to sustain.
-Now, all the sport events are gone, except for the Belarusian soccer championship, which some experts now suggest broadcasting, as there are no other available events for sports channels.
+Now, all the sports events are gone, except for the Belarusian soccer championship, which some experts now suggest broadcasting, as there are no other available events for sports channels.